 Participant may have outstanding at any time.
 The calculation of Working Credit Limit shall

-take into account applicable reductions for Minimum Participation Requirements, FTR, or other credit requirement determinants as defined in Tariff, Attachment Q.
+take into account applicable reductions for Minimum Participation Requirements, FTR participation (for which there is no Unsecured Credit Allowance available), or other credit requirement determinants as defined in Tariff, Attachment Q.

+[ROW 17 OF MATRIX – Limit Market Participant Authority] (Tariff)

 Working Credit Limit for Virtual Transactions:

 The “Working Credit Limit for Virtual Transactions” shall be calculated as 75% of the Market